KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

     @PageColor(blue)
 }

-Autocomplete is an important part of the typing experience, where word suggestions can be presented in a toolbar above the keyboard.
+Autocomplete is an important part of the typing experience, where word suggestions can be presented in a toolbar above the keyboard as the user types.

-In KeyboardKit, an ``AutocompleteService`` can provide suggestions to the main ``AutocompleteContext``.
-Unlike other services, there is no open-source implementation of this service protocol.
+In KeyboardKit, an ``AutocompleteService`` can provide suggestions and predictions to the main ``AutocompleteContext``.
+Unlike other services, there is no standard implementation of this protocol.

-👑 [KeyboardKit Pro][Pro] unlocks local & remote autocomplete.
+👑 [KeyboardKit Pro][Pro] unlocks a ``Autocomplete/LocalService`` for on-device autocomplete, as well as a ``Autocomplete/RemoteService`` for integration with remote services.
 Information about Pro features can be found at the end of this article.

 [Pro]: https://github.com/KeyboardKit/KeyboardKitPro